 [Want to increase THC levels?
 Check out our 5 hacks to increase THC when Growing Weed.]

-19) I Don’t Feel the THC.
+19) I Don’t Feel the effects of THC.
 What Should I do?

-Everybody has a different tolerance level when it comes to marijuana.
-Some will feel the “high” immediately while for others, it will take slightly longer.
+Everybody has a different tolerance level when it comes to THC and marijuana.
+Some will feel the “high” immediately, while for others, it will take longer (if at all).
 To maximize your high, it’s best to try different strains and also different ways of consumption.
-Please note that it is important to consult with your physician before any intake.
+Please note however that it is important to consult with your physician before any intake.

 20) Do I need a Medical Marijuana Card to Purchase THC?

-Yes.
-According to federal laws, those who want to purchase marijuana with high levels of THC are required to obtain a medical marijuana card through their state’s Bureau of Health.
-With that being said, some states have adopted other legal protocols, with nine states (as of 2018) allowing for legal recreational use for adults over the age of 21 (check here for an updated list of marijuana laws in the U.S.).
+It depends on where you live.
+In some states, those who want to purchase marijuana with high levels of THC are required to obtain a medical marijuana card.
+With that said, some states have made cannabis legal recreationally, allowing for legal adult use for state residents over the age of 21 (check here for an updated list of marijuana laws in the U.S.).

 21) What are the Positive Effects of THC?

 Apart from giving you a stimulating “high,” THC has actually been shown to have numerous positive effects on both the brain and body.
-THC is considered a neuroprotectant, meaning it can protect brain cells from damage caused by things like inflammation and oxidative stress.
-It is also known to promote the growth of new brain cells.
+Cannabinoids like THC are considered neuroprotectants, meaning they can protect brain cells from damage caused by things like inflammation and oxidative stress.
+They are also known to promote the growth of new brain cells.

 22) What are the Medical Benefits of THC?

 Over the years, THC has (among other things) been found to provide therapeutic relief from: